 The worst performer that could actually toast a bagel was the BLACK+DECKER TR1278.
 It couldn't help but toast the backsides of bagels, and left the faces very inconsistency charred.

 Darth Vader received a 1 on our bagels toasting test.
 Not only does it not have a bagel function, its slots are too skinny to even fit a sliced bagel.
 We're pretty sure we heard Darth mutter, "Rebel scum," when we tried to shove a bagel in.

 Frozen Food/Defrosting Quality

-the top scorers in this category where the Editors' Choice Award-winning Smeg 2-Slice, the OXO On, and the Best Buy Award winning Oster Jelly Bean, with all three models earning an 8 out of 10. these models utilize variable defrost cycles that slowly thaw and then toast, producing golden waffles with minimal scorching and handling frozen bread with ease.
-In fact, some of the best toast that came out of our testing resulted from putting frozen bread into the OXO.
+The top scorers in this category where the Editors' Choice Award-winning Smeg 2-Slice and the Best Buy Award winning Oster Jelly Bean, with both models earning an 8 out of 10.
+These models utilize variable defrost cycles that slowly thaw and then toast, producing golden waffles with minimal scorching and handling frozen bread with ease.

-Representing the lower performers in our defrosting test were the Cuisinart CPt-160, Krups Breakfast Set, and the KitchenAid, all of which scored a 4.
+Representing the lower performers in our defrosting test were the Cuisinart CPT-160, the Krups Breakfast Set, and the KitchenAid, all of which scored a 4.
 In general, we felt the defrost setting on these models didn't have enough horsepower to handle frozen goods well.
-Even on higher shade settings all of them produced somewhat underdone waffles. the Black and Decker did turn frozen bread into passable, though considerably uneven, toast. the other two models only managed to thaw the frozen bread, producing no discernable signs of toasting.
+Even on higher shade settings all of them produced somewhat underdone waffles.
+The BLACK+DECKER TR1278 did turn frozen bread into passable, though considerably uneven, toast.
+The other two models only managed to thaw the frozen bread, producing no discernable signs of toasting.
 Obviously, this can be remedied by putting the bread in for another cycle, but a better defrost setting could avoid that annoyance.

 — Max Mutter and Steven Tata